Learning how to practice effectively can make a huge impact on fast-tracking your singing development and a song study should be a key element.

 Always work your strengths by opting for a song that is in a good key for you.

-Most of us have a zone or number of notes within our range that when aligned, create a sweet spot where it’s easier to balance your tone and singing is comfortable and free.
+Most of us have a grouping of notes within our range that when aligned, create a sweet spot where it’s easier to control our voice and singing is comfortable and free.

 That’s not to say you shouldn’t challenge yourself as that is how you extend your range and explore new corners of your voice.